The following will provide links and resources to information relevant to real estate.

 Excess Sale Proceeds (funds left after a foreclosure)

-ARIZONA SPECIFIC: Excess sale proceeds are those funds left after an auction of the real estate (either trustee’s sale or foreclosure) These funds are deposited with the Treasurer’s Office, and a complaint filed in the county where the property was located.
-Those with valid rights (junior secured lenders, or old owners, etc.) can apply for the funds.
-A Commission will review the Applications and enter the appropriate orders.
+ARIZONA SPECIFIC: Excess sale proceeds are those funds left after an auction of the real estate (either trustee’s sale or foreclosure) These funds are deposited with the Treasurer’s Office, and a complaint is filed in the county where the property was located.
+Those with valid rights (junior secured lenders, old owners, etc.) can apply for the funds.
+A commission will review the applications and enter the appropriate orders.
 NEVER sell your right to collect those funds.
-ALWAYS talk to an experienced Arizona attorney in order to determine your rights.
+Always talk to an experienced Arizona attorney in order to determine your rights.
 This firm offers a free consultation.
 If we cannot help you, we will provide some possible referrals to experienced Arizona attorneys.

 Find out more about Excess Sale Proceeds in Arizona by visiting the link below: